 Here’s a homemade chicken fettuccine alfredo recipe that’s total comfort food.
-And, the alfredo sauce is so easy to make.
+And, the chicken alfredo sauce is so easy to make.
 From start to finish this recipe takes around 30 minutes.
-This delicious recipe could become a family favorite and one of the best weeknight dinners.
+This delicious easy recipe could become a family favorite and one of the best weeknight dinners.

 - Chicken breast